 Each FlowData entry is formatted in the following way:

 Bolded Text: The name and type of FlowData.

 Blue Text: The current value of the FlowData Type.
 This changes depending on which account is logged in, in what browser, from what IP Address, etc.

 [Bracketed Text]: The Decisions Data Type of the FlowData.
 Examples may include Account, String, Int32, etc.

 Icon: A visual representation of FlowData's Data type.
 If a FlowData contains nested FlowData, it will look like the tree hierarchy symbol shown in the image above.

 In this example, a Form containing Labels, Textboxes, and an outcome Button Form controls will demonstrate mapping Flow Data into the Textboxes as inputs.

 - In a Designer Project, create a Flow.
 It will automatically open in the Flow Designer.

 - In the Flow Designer, drag a Show Form step into the workspace.
 Create a Form.
 It will automatically open in the Form Designer.

-- Set their outcome scenarios to Optional.
+- Match the data names of the Textboxes correspond to their Labels.
+Set their outcome scenarios to Optional.

 - In the Flow Designer, connect the outcome path to the end step.